There are a lot of options when it comes to credit card payment machines. Here are some of the leading equipment manufacturers.

 *You may also see references to Hypercom Equinox machines.
 Hypercom was purchased by Verifone, so we’re not listing it separately even though some machines are still called Hypercom.

 You’ve probably seen their machines at retail stores without even realizing it.
 Each company offers multiple models, with different models providing different features.
-As of 2019, all five offer and promote EMV chip-capable credit card machines and options that can accept NFC (contactless) payments.
+All five offer and promote EMV chip-capable credit card machines and options that can accept NFC (contactless) payments.

 Verifone and Ingenico are the two largest equipment manufacturers for machines available in the United States.
 As such, most of the major processing platforms support those two.
 In the table below, we’ll include processor compatibility by brand, but there are three important things to keep in mind.